chvg1968/goit-react-hw-08-phonebook/README.md

 # PHONE BOOK
-**Phone book based on personal backend using mockapi.io UI service.
+**Phone book based on personal backend using Swagger UI connections API.
 Authentication, authorization is implemented.
 It is possible to work with a private collection of contacts.**